DistributedCollective/zero/README.md

     approxPartialRedemptionHint,
     approxPartialRedemptionHint))

-  /* Finally, perform the on-chain redemption, passing the truncated LUSD amount, the correct hints, and the expected
+  /* Finally, perform the on-chain redemption, passing the truncated ZUSD amount, the correct hints, and the expected
   * ICR of the final partially redeemed trove in the sequence.
   */
-  await troveManager.redeemCollateral(truncatedLUSDAmount,
+  await troveManager.redeemCollateral(truncatedZUSDAmount,
     firstRedemptionHint,
     exactPartialRedemptionHint[0],
     exactPartialRedemptionHint[1],